-If you default on your car loan and the lender repossesses it, it will usually sell the car (either through a private sale or at a public auction) in order to recoup what you owe.
-In many cases, the sale proceeds are not enough to cover the remaining balance on the loan plus the costs the lender incurred in repossessing the car.
-If that happens, you'll owe the difference – called the deficiency.
-(Learn more about deficiency after car repossession.)
+After you default on your car loan and the lender repossesses the vehicle, the lender will usually sell the car, either through a private sale or at a public auction, to recoup what you owe.
+In many cases, the sale proceeds aren't enough to cover the remaining balance on the loan plus the lender's costs in repossessing the car.
+If that happens, you'll owe the difference, called the "deficiency."

+In most states, the lender can try to collect the deficiency from you.
+Some states restrict the lender's ability to collect a deficiency under certain circumstances.
+Those circumstances rarely apply in car repossession cases, though.
 If you don't pay, the lender can sue you.
 If you don't have a defense to the deficiency, the lender will get a judgment against you.
 Once the lender has a judgment, it can use various methods to collect it, including garnishing your wages or taking funds from your bank account.
-(Learn more about how judgment creditors can collect.)

-Generally, if you do not have any defenses to the deficiency, you have the following options to deal with it.
+Generally, if you don't have any defenses to the deficiency, you have the following options.

 If you owe a deficiency and have resources available, you may choose to simply pay the full amount you owe.
-This is potentially a good course of action when the deficiency is relatively small and you have access to enough money to cover the balance.
-Sometimes, it makes sense to obtain a low interest loan from a bank, credit union, friend, or family member.
-This option allows you pay the lender in full now to avoid stressful collection activity and added interest charges.
+This option is potentially a good course of action when the deficiency is relatively small, and you have access to enough money to cover the balance.
+Sometimes, it makes sense to obtain a low-interest loan from a bank, credit union, friend, or family member.
+This option allows you to pay the lender in full now to avoid stressful collection activity and added interest charges.

-Many lenders will be willing to set up a reasonable payment plan to allow you to pay off the deficiency balance over time.
-The lender may require that you set up automatic payments from your bank to ensure you make your scheduled payments.
-Some lenders will ask you to sign a legal agreement, called a stipulated judgment, in which you agree to pay the full amount of the deficiency according to the agreed upon payment plan.
-If you don’t make the payments as agreed, the judgment permits the lender to begin garnishing your wages or bank accounts without having to go to court first.
+Many lenders are willing to set up a reasonable payment plan to allow you to pay off the deficiency balance over time.
+The lender might require you to set up automatic payments from your bank to ensure you make your scheduled payments.
+Some lenders will ask you to sign a legal agreement in which you agree to pay the full amount of the deficiency according to the agreed-upon payment plan.

-Finally, if the deficiency is not the only debt troubling you, filing for bankruptcy may be a good option.
+Finally, if the deficiency isn't the only debt troubling you, filing for bankruptcy might be a good option.
 Most of the time, you can discharge a deficiency after a vehicle repossession along with your other unsecured debts.